nago3579/hoistingarticle/Javascript Hoisting.md

 ### But Wait, There's More

-There are even more corner cases with hoisting that you'll run across, but seeing as this article is long enough already, I'll leave those as an exercise for the reader.
+There are even more corner cases with hoisting that you'll run across, adn

 Hoisting may seem complicated and unavoidable, and it is, but now you should have some more tools to better understand and write this quirky language we all love.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc4OTg4MjgxXX0=
+eyJoaXN0b3J5IjpbMzcxMzIyMzc2LDU3ODk4ODI4MV19
 -->